thomasnield/katacoda-scenarios/oreilly-sql-01-retrieve-data/expressions.md

 FROM PRODUCT;
 </pre>

-We can then run the SQL text file with the following command:
+ Note that the SQL above is multiple lines, which can be tedious to write into the shell.
+So let's copy it to the editor above in a text file called `my_query.sql`.
+We can then run it with the following command:

 `.read my_query.sql`{{execute}}